 Step 2: Customer Due Diligence

 Customer Due Diligence (CDD) is the second step of KYC verification, where businesses gather more in-depth information about customers classified as high-risk.
-This information can include understanding the source of funds, transaction purpose, and scrutinizing the patterns of transactional activities.
+This information can include understanding the source of funds, transaction purpose, and scrutinizing the patterns of financial transactional activities.
 Enhanced Due Diligence (EDD) is performed for customers with an even higher risk profile.
+This is also an important step to comply with Anti-Money Laundering (AML) regulations.

 Step 3: Ongoing Monitoring and Updating Customer Information